How to Write an Effective MBA Resume

 Include outcomes and results.

 You should include concrete examples to demonstrate your leadership skills.
 For example, "I led a team of six people to develop an implementation plan for a customer relationship management system" is more specific than "I led an implementation team."
-Be sure to let the committee know what happened as a result of your leadership so they can see your work in action.
+Be sure to let the committee know what happened due to your leadership so they can see your work in action.

 Make your resume easy to follow.